HunterMott/BetterWeather/README.md

 ## Project Description

-This web application will take your zip code and return current deatiled weather information and weather updates every 3 hours for up to 5 days in advanced!
+This web application will take your zip code and return current detailed weather information and weather updates every 3 hours for up to 5 days in advanced!
 (Weather Condition, High and low, Feels like, Wind speeds)

 ## API and Data Sample